Geeoon/DNS-Tunnel-Keylogger/README.md

 Add records that make point the namespace domains to your exfiltration server's IP address.

 ![Personal Nameservers on Spaceship](./screenshots/CustomNS_Screenshot2.png)

+This is the same as setting glue records.
 # Client
 ## Linux
 The Linux keylogger is two bash scripts. `connection.sh` is used by the `logger.sh` script to send the keystrokes to the server.
 If you want to manually send data, such as a file, you can pipe data to the `connection.sh` script.
 It will automatically establish a connection and send the data.